asreview/asreview/docs/source/extensions/overview_extensions.rst

 your code with the ASReview framework.
 These extensions can extend the software with new classifiers, query strategies, balance strategies, and feature extraction techniques.

-A template for creating your own ASReview extension can be found here: `Template <https://github.com/asreview/template-extension-new-model>`__.
+A template for creating an ASReview extension can be found here: `Template <https://github.com/asreview/template-extension-new-model>`__.

 The following extensions are developed and maintained by the ASReview community: